-Plagiarism is one specific example of that and is often misunderstood by students.
-Plagiarism is defined as "the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work."
+Academic dishonesty includes cheating, plagiarism, theft or improper manipulation of laboratory or research data or theft of service.
+Plagiarism is one specific example of academic dishonesty that is often misunderstood by students.
+Plagiarism occurs when a writer deliberately uses someone else's language, ideas, or other original (not common-knowledge) material without properly acknowledging its source.
 Appropriate paraphrasing and proper referencing are necessary to avoid plagiarism.
-Students have access to electronic and printed materials, which are the "intellectual property" of others.
+Students will have access to electronic and printed materials that are the "intellectual property" of others.
 The distribution or presentation of these materials, whether or not copyrighted and including both electronic and print formats, without appropriate citation will be considered plagiarism.

 Falsification of any Program documents (Typhon, preceptor evaluations, site evaluations, case studies, etc.) is a violation of academic dishonesty and professionalism of a physician assistant student.

 In order to ensure the academic honesty and integrity of all students while class is in session, the Program faculty and staff reserve the right to monitor classroom activity including examinations.
 Cameras located in the back of the classroom are able to capture any suspicious or inappropriate activity.
-Additionally, a software program called SoftLINK is present on all classroom computers.
-This software will allow faculty to restrict or permit specific computer programs and web sites at any given time.
-Note: Monitoring technology (SoftLINK/cameras) will
+Additionally, ExamSoft, the Program's testing system will restrict access to all computer programs, files and web sites during exams.

-NOT be in use outside of class time.
+NOTE: Monitoring cameras are NOT in use outside of class time.